fahimhkhan/CitizenScienceTFL/README.md

 Update the "pipeline.config" in inside the extracted folder as follows,

-*update the number of classes in line 3
+-update the number of classes in line 3
-*update the paths of the pretrained model in line 157 *update the path of the dataset in line 162, 164, 174, 178
+-update the paths of the pretrained model in line 157 -update the path of the dataset in line 162, 164, 174, 178

 ![alt text](pipeline_config.png?raw=true)